voxpupuli/puppet-cron/README.md

 ## Notes

-This module manages cronjobs by placing a file in `/etc/cron.d`.
+This module manages cronjobs by placing files in `/etc/cron.d`.
 It is a detached fork of [torrancew/puppet-cron](https://github.com/torrancew/puppet-cron) which seems to be abandoned.
-It is backwards compatible with it and can be used as a drop-in-replacement.
 This fork is Puppet 4 / future parser compatible.

-You can also configure your cronjobs via Hiera.
+The current version (starting with v1.0.0) of this module requires Puppet 4.9.1 or greater.
+If you are using an older version of Puppet you can pin the version to v0.2.1 which was still compatible with much older Puppet versions.
+You can browse the documentation of that version in the v0.2.x branch [here](https://github.com/roman-mueller/rmueller-cron/tree/v0.2.x).

+This module supports configuration of cronjobs via Hiera as well.
 For that you need to declare the `cron` class.

 This module defines the following types: